A brief history of KTM motorcycles

 A KTM is the perfect bike for any rider with adventure in their soul – age and ability is no barrier.

 Bennetts understands that a key concern when insuring your KTM motorcycle is competitive pricing.
-We are a motorcycle insurance specialist, and have access to a panel of eight insurance underwriters, to provide our best value KTM motorcycle insurance – no matter what model you drive.
-Because of this, we’re able to source the most appropriate policy and price for your KTM motorcycle – helping to ensure that your adventures remain within reach, no matter how big they may be.
+We are a motorcycle insurance specialist, and have access to a panel of insurance underwriters, to provide our best value KTM motorcycle insurance – no matter what model you ride.

 How to get a quote for your KTM motorcycle